Full Body Burial at Sea in California

 United States Navy – Burial at Sea Program’s Guidelines for Casket Preparation (2010)

-Full Body Sea Burial Questions
+Frequently Asked Question for Full Body Sea Burial

-Can I Arrange in Advance and PrePay for Sea Burial?
+Can I Arrange in Advance and Pre-Pay for Sea Burial?

 Because we are a fully licensed funeral home, we can arrange prepayment.
-In California, funeral homes setting pre-need must have the money held securely.
+In California, funeral homes doing pre-need must have the money held securely.
 We do this utilizing an insurance company that has been around for over 100 years and specializes in pre-need policies.
 For more information on pre-need funeral arrangements, view the section on our site.
 We are the only funeral home in San Diego that can arrange all aspects of whole-body sea burial.

 Are There Specific Times of Year for Sea Burial?